poshAJ/PoshToolbox/docs/ConvertFrom-Base64String.md

 ### CommonParameters

-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
+This function supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### String

-You can pipe a Base-64 string to this cmdlet.
+You can pipe a Base-64 string to this function.

 ## OUTPUTS

 ### PSObject

-This cmdlet returns an object representing the input Base-64 string converted to an object.
+This function returns an object representing the input Base-64 string converted to an object.

 ## NOTES

-The `ConvertTo-Base64String` cmdlet is implemented using [System.Management.Automation.PSSerializer](https://learn.microsoft.com/en-us/dotnet/api/system.management.automation.psserializer).
+The `ConvertTo-Base64String` function is implemented using [System.Management.Automation.PSSerializer](https://learn.microsoft.com/en-us/dotnet/api/system.management.automation.psserializer).

 ## RELATED LINKS